Internship – Spring 2020

 Prefer: Experience with Microsoft Office (Word, Excel, and Access), Google drive, and social media platforms.
 We expect interns to be efficient, responsible workers.

 Duration: At least 8 weeks, full- or part-time, to be negotiated on a case-by-case basis.

 Location: Our office is on Capitol Hill, about two blocks from the U.S. Capitol, across the street from the Library of Congress, close to the Capitol South Metro station.

 Deadline: Rolling until filled.
 Applicants are encouraged to apply as early as possible.

-Send cover letter (including your availability and why you are interested in Public Citizen’s Cover Climate Project); your resume; and a short writing sample to Allison Fisher – Public Citizen’s Energy Program Outreach Director (afisher(at)citizen.org).
+Send cover letter (including your availability and why you are interested in Public Citizen’s Cover Climate Project); your resume; and a short writing sample to David Arkush managing director of Public Citizen’s Climate Program (darkush(at)citizen.org).
 Put “cover climate internship” in the subject of your email.